stockphrase/no-silo/content/_index.md

 <div style="text-align:center">{{< figure src="/logo.png" width=250 >}}</div>

-**No Silo** is the companion site to Alan C. Taylor's courses at Dartmouth College.
+No Silo is the companion site to Alan C. Taylor's courses at Dartmouth College.
 The site contains syllabi, course materials, workshops, the [`Open Handbook`](/resources/open-handbook), and other related bits and pieces.

-The idea for this site came from a talk I gave to the faculty of the [Institute for Writing and Rhetoric](https://writing-speech.dartmouth.edu) at Dartmouth College in the winter of 2020 about creating an open-source culture among our faculty by sharing syllabi, workshops, prompts, and other teacherly artifacts.
-This site is the natural extension of those ideas.
+The idea for this site came from a talk I gave to the faculty of the [Institute for Writing and Rhetoric](https://writing-speech.dartmouth.edu) at Dartmouth College in the winter of 2020 about tearing down information silos and creating an open-source culture among our faculty.

 *This site is currently under construction.
 Mistakes, broken links and the like should be expected*.